Find an affordable and easy way to manage your overseas bill payments with international money transfers.

-While you should be able to find a money transfer provider to send your funds almost anywhere, there are certain countries regularly excluded from possible transfer destinations.
-These include North Korea, Iran, and Myanmar.
+You should be able to find a money transfer provider to send your funds almost anywhere.
+But certain countries may be excluded from transfer destinations, including North Korea, Iran and Myanmar.

 Can I set up regular bill payments in advance?

-Yes, there are many online transfer companies that allow you to organize recurring transfers as much as a year in advance.
-This makes it easier to stay on top of your bill payments.
+Yes.
+Many online transfer companies allow you to schedule recurring transfers as far as a year in advance, making it easier to stay on top of your bill payments.

 Why is it important to find the best exchange rate?

 The exchange rate is crucial in determining how much money your beneficiary receives.
-Consider this example: You are trying to decide between two companies to send money to Italy.
-One offers an exchange rate of 0.87 Euro for every US Dollar, while the other offers 0.89 Euro per US Dollar.
-When you send $1,000 overseas, using the company with the higher exchange rate means your beneficiary receives an extra 20 Euros.
+And even a slight difference in the rate can make a big difference in how much your recipient receives.
+Say you’re deciding between two companies to get your money to Italy.
+One offers an exchange rate of 1 USD = 0.87 EUR, while the other offers 1 USD = 0.89 EUR.
+If you’re sending $1,000 overseas, using the company with the stronger exchange rate could result in 20 more euro for your recipient.

 Can I track an international money transfer?

-Yes, transfer companies offer transaction tracking services through their websites.
-You will receive a transaction reference number that you can use to monitor the status of your funds.
+Yes, transfer specialists offer tracking services through their websites.
+You should receive a transaction reference number that you can use to monitor the status of your funds.